-The New York City Mural Arts Project uses a collaborative mural-making process to discuss mental health and foster new social interactions in New York City’s communities.
-We work with community-based organizations, artists, people living with a mental health diagnosis, and the community at large to break down misconceptions and stigma associated with mental illness.
-Together, we translate our conversations into a mural that reflects the diversity and strength of everyone involved in the mural-making process.
+The New York City Mural Arts Project uses a collaborative mural-making process to discuss mental health, while fostering new relationships in NYC communities.
+The NYC Department of Health and Mental Hygiene works with community-based organizations, artists, people living with a mental health condition, and the community at large to break down misconceptions and stigma associated with mental illness.
+Together, we translate our conversations into a mural that reflects the dialogue around mental health and incorporates the diversity and strength of everyone involved in the mural-making process.

 COMMUNITY BASED ORGANIZATIONS